 In 2017, Chris’ concerns about antibiotic resistance and over-reliance on prescription drugs led him to create a campaigning series for BBC One; ‘The Dr Who Gave up Drugs’, which generated a huge volume of letters and emails, having struck a chord with the nation.
-He turns the focus of the topic to children this year with ‘The Dr Who Took Kids off Drugs’.
+In 2018, he turned the focus of the topic to children with the second series, which received rave reviews.

 Another highlight of 2017, was Chris’ BBC1 film The Truth About...HIV - a programme supported by HRH Prince Harry, and Sir Elton John.

 Operation Ouch, Chris and twin brother Xand’s double BAFTA & Broadcast award winning series for CBBC, continues to delight audiences around the world, with Series 7 being filmed in 2018.
 Throughout the series the twins create fun and often disgusting experiments to help kids learn how the human body works.
 The programme results in fan mail from around the world from a young audience who want to know, above all, what they need to do to become doctors.
 Their second Operation Ouch tour of Australia this January was a huge hit and they hope to bring the fun to their British fans with a tour in 2018.